NJ Transit reports delays after passing train injures pedestrian in Linden

 The person reportedly received lacerations from the passing train and was able to walk down from the platform before police arrived.

-Delays of up to 30 minutes were reported on Northeast Corridor and North Jersey Coast lines as authorities investigated the incident.
+Delays of up to 30 minutes were reported on Northeast Corridor and North Jersey Coast Line as authorities investigated the incident.

 ----------